 Insight currently produces over 15,000 night vision and electro-optical systems per month which include laser aiming and illumination devices, image Intensification Systems, Thermal Imaging Systems, and Laser Rangefinder Systems.
 Insight also supplies numerous spare parts and ancillary items.
 Insight products are in use by all branches of the U.S. military, are exported to friendly nations around the world, and are used by federal, state and local law enforcement officers.

-In April, 2010 L-3 Communications acquired Insight Technology and formed the Warrior Systems division that includes the following operational units: Insight, EOTech, Electron Tube Operations, Applied Optics Center and Infrared Products.
-Insight's founder, Ken Solinsky, now leads Warrior Systems as division President and serves as Warrior Systems sector President.
+In April, 2010 L-3 Communications acquired Insight Technology and formed the Warrior Systems division that includes the following operational units: ALST, Insight, EOTech, Electron Tube Operations, Infrared Products and Mobile Video Solutions.
 Together, L-3 Warrior Systems stands as a leading manufacturer of night vision and I2 systems and continues to invest in product development to enhance warfighter capability by offering complete system capabilities, core technologies, Gen III image intensifier (I2) tube technology, focal plane arrays, thermal imaging cores, training, repair and logistics services.